International Student Policies and Procedures

 - are taking 8 or fewer credits during the semester in question.

 *With a typical class schedule of nine (9) credits or more, it is expected that the commuting distance from their home will be no greater than 60 miles.

 Once you are admitted to NMU you can complete a residence hall (aka Dorm room) or apartment application and pay a $125 housing deposit.
 You can start checking into your room the Tuesday before classes start.
 You will be charged approximately $20 for each day before your actual housing contract starts.

 Housing contracts start the Thursday before the first day of classes.

-As an international student, except Canadian students, at Northern Michigan University you are required to enroll in our insurance policy.
+As an international student at Northern Michigan University you are required to enroll in our insurance policy.
 You will be charged for your insurance your first semester and then each fall semester thereafter.
 For complete information on the NMU insurance plan, please click here or view the insurance brochure, click here.

 You do have the option to appeal the university insurance but you must prove that you have insurance that meets or exceeds the university coverage.
-To appeal using the university’s insurance, you must complete the appeal form and turn it into the International Programs office with proof of your insurance by the deadlines stated on the form.
+To appeal using the university’s insurance, you must complete the online appeal form and the International Programs office will remove the insurance charge once your insurance appeal is approved.

 Curricular Practical Training (CPT):

 Curricular Practical Training (CPT) is defined to be alternate work/study, internship, cooperative education, or any other type of required internship or practicum which is offered by sponsoring employers through cooperative agreements with the school.